maxkoshevoi/MyMicroservice/README.md

 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

 - Use this command to [convert docker-compose file into Kubernetes deployment](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/): `kompose -f docker-compose.yml -f docker-compose.override.yml convert`
 - Kubernetes can launch multiple instances of the same image, so you need to create a load balancer to access any container.
-Internal load balancers is called `Service`, and external one is called `LoadBalancer`.
+Internal load balancer is called `Service`, and external one is called `LoadBalancer`.

 ## Telemetry